 At my next job, I was hired by a good ol’ boy from the Southern States.
 He was a pleasant enough fellow, but his leadership style and motivational skills were sorely lacking.
 He once fired a new regional sales manager (my 4th in two years) while they were on the road in Canada working with me.

 I was thrilled when Tex announced, two days prior to Christmas, “So, Wanda, we’ll be expecting y’all to work over the Christmas holidays.
 And y’all goin’ need to send in your sales call reports at the end of the week.
 Here’s the fax number at my condo in Maui.”
-He was later let go for alleged fraudulent expense activity.
+He was later let go for allegedly fraudulent expense activity.

 When I met the Italian owner of the above conglomerate, I was a little more than disconcerted to hear him speaking exactly like one of The Sopranos.
 But the frosting on my bottom happened at a trade show/sales meeting in Las Vegas.

 Our international sales manager was one fine piece of work from the Deep South living in the la la land of California.
 This fellow was 6’5″ with bright yellow-blond hair and his face had an almost purple hue from over-tanning.
 He was brash and flamboyant and had a serious cocaine habit which made his moods swing from exuberantly ecstatic to the Devil Wears Prada.

 When we arrived in Vegas, I was bunked with the only other Canadian on the trip—a sharp, fun-loving Korean-Canadian girl from Vancouver whom I hit it off with instantaneously.
 We were summoned to meet up for drinks with the international sales manager (whom I’ll call Chi Chi Sugarbaker) and the American sales posse.